marquez138/react-stripe-terminal/README.md

 ## Usage

-Create a `StripeTerminalProvider` component at the highest level of your react hierarchy where your application interfaces with Stripe Terminal.
+Create a `StripeTerminalProvider` component at the top-most level of your react component hierarchy where your application needs to interface with Stripe Terminal.
 Use `injectStripeTerminal` to inject the `stripeTerminal` propery into your component's `props`.

 ```jsx
 import React, { Component } from 'react';